1. StreamsHub Console overview

 Review your topic configuration, then click Create topic.

-For more information on topic configuration properties, see the {kafkaDoc}.
+For more information on topic configuration properties, see the Apache Kafka documentation.

 Note | For topic replication, partition leader elections can be clean or unclean.
 Clean leader election means that out-of-sync replicas cannot become leaders.
 If no in-sync replicas are available, Kafka waits until the original leader is back online before messages are picked up again. |